Support the Abortion Care and Training Fund. Give Now

 Benjamin Hoffman wears a navy blazer and a dress shirt with an optimistic smile

 That was nearly 30 years ago.
 Hoffman realized that complete pediatric care expands beyond the walls of a clinic, needs to be viewed through a health equity lens and is influenced by lawmakers, community leaders and social justice advocates.
-His dedication to influencing policy, connecting authentically with families and communities and advocating for children’s health and injury prevention has led to his recent election as president of the American Academy of Pediatrics.
+His dedication to influencing policy, connecting authentically with families and communities and advocating for children’s health and injury prevention has led to his recent election as president of the American Academy of Pediatrics, the largest professional association of pediatricians in the U.S. with over 67,000 members.

 “The advocacy work — the community engagement work — it’s crucial,” Hoffman said.
 “Every child should have the opportunity to achieve their greatest potential, and there are so many structural barriers to that.”